-- Put 10 ml of 1/10 Normal (0.1N) NaOH into a 100 ml volumetric flask and add distilled water to bring the flask to volume.
-If the flask is a 200 ml flask use 20 ml of the NaOH and distilled water to make volume.
-Onetenth normal NaOH is very readily available from winemaking supply stores.
-It is the most commonly used strength for doing the common T/A acid test in wine. - An alternative is to make the solution from one normal (1.0N) NaOH.
-Add 10 ml of the 1.0N NaOH to a 1-liter (1000 ml) volumetric flask.
-Add distilled water to make volume in the flask. - NaOH can stray from its intended normality level especially with higher exposure to oxygen in the air.
-There are chemicals (potassium acid phthalate or hydrochloric acid & methyl red) available from winemaking supply stores that can be used to recalibrate the normality of NaOH.
+- Put 10 mL of 1/10 Normal (0.1N) NaOH into a 100 mL volumetric flask and add distilled water to bring the flask to volume. - NaOH can stray from its intended normality level especially with higher exposure to oxygen in the air.
+There is potassium acid phthalate (or hydrochloric acid & methyl red) available from PIWC that can be used to recalibrate the normality of NaOH.
 Or, fairly regularly repurchase a new batch of NaOH.